 There are 4 determinations of adult pig size:

 Genetics- You MUST see the adults and know their age, there is no exception to this.
 Most breeders will not post information or pictures of the parents.
 The best way to see how big your piglet will be is to pick your piglet up at the breeders home to see the parents.

-Spay / Neuter - All our Piglets are neutered/spayed prior to leaving us, or we have a spay/neuter rebate program.
+Spay / Neuter - All our male piglets are neutered prior to leaving us.

 Food- You must feed your Pig special diets specifically for them.
 It is very EASY to overfeed your pig since they will eat and eat whatever you give them.
 Do not overfeed your pig!